Guide

 The Scaling Wall

-144 ELSFPs is not a strategy
+144 ELSFPs is not a roadmap

 As aggregate switch bandwidth doubles every generation, the reliance on pluggable, discrete laser modules creates an untenable faceplate crisis.
-Guide provides the only path to 800T networks.
+Guide provides the only viable path to 800T networks.

 Mechanical I/O Collision (Legacy)